-Actually quite a sophisticated 35mm compact auto focus camera from the early 1990s – during the compact camera war period where each manufacturer was trying to cram as many features into as small a package as they could.
+Actually quite a sophisticated 35mm compact autofocus camera from the early 1990s – during the compact camera war period where each manufacturer was trying to cram as many features into as small a package as they could.
 In the case of this Fuji, it came pretty close to having everything except the compact part.

 Which in the case of this camera, is a very good thing in our opinion.
 It has a wonderful feel to it – it has some heft (362 g without battery and film) and fits nicely into your grip.
-It’s plastic but with a host of motors and what not the weight goes up which helps holding it steady when taking a picture.
+It’s plastic but with a host of motors and what not the weight goes up which helps to hold it steady when taking a picture.

 It was packaged in a descriptive and colorful box that included a roll of Fujicolor film, a lithium battery (which was still working after 24 years!), a padded strap and a series of 3 HG Creative Exposure cards for exposure compensation.
 The film expired in May 1994.

-We think it’s one of the better designed compact 35s of that era – beautiful lines and a quality fit and finish.
+We think it’s one of the better designed compact 35s of that era – beautiful lines and a quality fit and finishes.
 It was made in Japan – and it appears that it was also assembled there as well.
 The June issue of Popular Photography has it listed as $299.95 as the manufacturer’s suggested retail price!
 I believe that gives some clue as to the design that Fuji put into this nice update to their Discovery 900.

-The Discovery comes with a Fujinon 38-85mm power zoom lens (f/3.8 – 8.2) and uses a 3 zone multi beam auto focus system.
+The Discovery comes with a Fujinon 38-85mm power zoom lens (f/3.8 – 8.2) and uses a 3 zone multi-beam autofocus system.
 Focuses close-up to 29.5 inches and the AF focuses from .75 meter to infinity.

 The Fujinon lens consists of 7 components, 7 elements.
 The programmed electronic shutter operates from 1/8 to 1/250 second.

 The top view is simple and uncluttered.
 The HG card slot is in the center (where a hot shoe would be).
-It has a sequential self timer and the power zoom buttons are on the far right.
-It also features drop-in film loading and uses DX coding with ISO 50, 100, 200, 400, 800, and 1600 DX coded films.
+It has a sequential self-timer and the power zoom buttons are on the far right.
+It also features drop-in film loading and uses DX coding with ISO 50, 100, 200, 400, 800, and 1600 DX-coded films.

 This camera was a presentation camera to the employees (?) of the plant – or maybe the plant only got one.
 It is in mint never used condition so I’m guessing it never took pictures of their cement pipes at the plant.
 Our first thought was to remove the plaque, but it is well designed and affixed properly so it’s best to leave it be.
-Besides it helps to date the camera and that’s okay by us.
+Besides, it helps to date the camera and that’s okay with us.

 The little Pac Man looking symbol and slide lever opens and closes the lens cover and activates the camera.
-The landscape button on the left helps the AF system to fix a distant focus at infinity or at least takes and average focus from the scene.
+The landscape button on the left helps the AF system to fix a distant focus at infinity or at least takes an average focus from the scene.
 We love the centered viewfinder – it provides a nice bright view of the composition.